anhaidgroup/cloudlabeler/README.md

 ### Approach 1

-1. Create an AWS account if you don't have one.
-Login in [EC2](https://aws.amazon.com/ec2/).
-Find 'Instances' in the right panels.
-You then need to create a new instance:
+1. We use [AWS](https://aws.amazon.com/), a secure cloud services platform, to deploy cloud labeler.
+If you don't have an AWS account, click [here](https://portal.aws.amazon.com/billing/signup#/start) to create a new accout.

+      - After you have created your account, in [aws](https://aws.amazon.com/) homapage, click "complete sign up" button at the top-right corner.
+      - After you have signed up, in [aws](https://aws.amazon.com/) homapage, the button at the top-right corner should display: "sign in the console".
+Click it and sign in your console.

+2. In your console, you can find a panel named "AWS services" in the beginning which allows you to search for all AWS services.

+      - Type and search [EC2](https://aws.amazon.com/ec2/), a cloud computing service, to help you deploy cloud labeler.
+Now, you should be in EC2 home page.

+      - EC2 provides instance, a cloud virtual machine, as server.
+To create EC2 instance, first find 'Instances' in the right panel of EC2 home page and click it.
+You are now in the EC2 instance page.

-      - Find and click on 'Launch Instance' in the instances page.
+      - Find and click on the blue botton 'Launch Instance' in the EC2 instance page.
+You now begin to configure your EC2 instance.

-      - Choose Ubuntu Server 18.04 LTS (HVM) as your Amazon Machine Image.
+      - Choose Ubuntu Server 18.04 LTS (HVM) as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)".

-      - Choose General purpose Family t2.micro Type as your Instance Type if you want to use your free tier.
+      - Choose General purpose Family t2.micro Type as your Instance Type if you want to use your free tier in "Step 2: Choose an Instance Type".

+      - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags", you can leave the options as default if you are unsure.

-      - In your Security Group, you should include both 'SSH' and 'HTTP'.
+      - In "Step 6: Configure Security Group", you should include both 'SSH' and 'HTTP' to your security group.
 If you are unsure about whether you have included both, choose 'All Traffic' as the type of Security Group.
 If you are unsure about Source in the Security Group, choose 'Anywhere'.

-      - You can leave other options as default.
+You can click "launch" button at the bottom-right corner.

       - After clicking 'Launch', choose 'Create a new key pair', enter your key pair name and Download Key Pair.

    <details><summary markdown='span'>Already have your deployed instance?</summary><br />
-      If you want to deploy cloud labeler on an existed EC2 instance, click your instance and check its description.
+      If you want to deploy cloud labeler on an existed EC2 instance, click your instance in EC2 instance page and check its description shown below.

       - Its AMI ID should include 'ubuntu-bionic-18.04'.